TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

    second linear model to the formula `sqrt(Volume) ~ Girth`.
 Generate summaries for each fit.

 2) Use 5-fold cross-validation with 3 repetitions (use the `caret::createMultiFolds()` parameter
-   `times` to set the repetitions) to compare the two formulas above in terms of mean-squared error of the resulting models.
+   `times` to set the repetitions) to compare the two formulas above (with and without taking square-root of `Volume` in terms of mean-squared error of the resulting models.
 Consider both the mean and standard deviations of the results for each formula to decide if the `sqrt()` transformation is worthwhile.

 [Return to index](#index)